Introduction -Corporation Tax (UK)

 Nowadays, when you register a new company with Companies House, they will inform HM Revenue & Customs (HMRC) of your company’s existence.
 Then, shortly after incorporation, HMRC will send your CT reference number through the post to your company’s registered office.

-As part of this company Tax return guide 2023, please note the Corporation Tax reference has an initial three digits related to the CT office.
+As part of this company Tax return guide 2023, please take note that the Corporation Tax reference has an initial three digits related to the CT office.
 The office is located in the UK area that looks after your company, albeit this seems centralised nowadays.
-Two sets of five digits make up the company’s actual UTR (Unique Tax Reference).
-The UTR will show on:
+What’s more, two sets of five digits make up the company’s actual UTR (Unique Tax Reference).
+Furthermore, the UTR will show on:

 - The CT600 form which you need to file with HMRC each year.